 The department has an ongoing Committee on Climate, Diversity, and Inclusiveness, aimed at sustaining these commitments.
 As a result, the department has adopted a number of initiatives.
 We have adopted guidelines for respectful discussion in colloquia and other related contexts as well as policies to help ensure fairness in graduate admissions.
 We have appointed a faculty member as point person for interpersonal issues including harassment.
 We have also adopted recommendations regarding Ph.D. program guidance, departmental community, and a number of other domains.

 The department sponsors a number of relevant events.
-We sponsor an annual Diversity Lecture.
-We host a regular reading and discussion group on climate issues.
-We sponsor and regularly host meetings of the Society for Women in Philosophy - New York City (SWIP-NYC), and have a thriving MAP chapter.
-There are also a number of relevant other events and lectures both at NYU and in the New York area more generally.
+We sponsor an annual Diversity Lecture, host a regular reading and discussion group on climate issues, sponsor and regularly host meetings of the Society for Women in Philosophy - New York City (SWIP-NYC), and have a thriving MAP chapter.
+There are also a number of other relevant events and lectures both at NYU and in the New York area more generally.

 We have also compiled a list of resources regarding climate issues and we have put together a poster on what to do in cases of harassment and inappropriate behavior.